Runners & Worker Loops¶

 - Delayed & repeatable job scheduling

-manages concurrency & rate limit;handle_job
+process_jobvs.handle_job:process_jobmanages concurrency & rate limit;handle_jobmanages job lifecycle.

 5. Advanced Patterns & Tuning¶